-The City shall have the right to inspect the construction, operation, and maintenance of the Facilities, and the repair, restoration, and remediation of property or facilities damaged in connection with the construction, operation, and maintenance of the Facilities, to ensure the proper compliance with applicable City ordinances, regulations and requirements.
+The City shall have the right to inspect the construction, operation, and maintenance of the Facilities, and the repair, restoration, and remediation of property or facilities damaged in connection with the construction, operation, and maintenance of the Facilities, to ensure the proper compliance with applicable City ordinances, regulations, and requirements.
 In the event Dominion Energy Utah should fail to comply with the terms of any City ordinance, regulation or requirement, the City shall give Dominion Energy Utah written notice of such non-compliance and the time for correction provided by ordinance or a reasonable time for correction if there is no applicable ordinance.
 After written notice and failure of Dominion Energy to make correction, the City may, at its sole risk, make such correction itself and charge the cost to Dominion Energy Utah including any minimum cost provided by ordinance.
 Nothing in this Franchise limits Dominion Energy Utah’s right to oppose any ordinance, either existing, proposed, or adopted from and after the effective date of this Franchise.